multiscale/muscle3/docs/source/fortran.rst

 Handling errors
 ```````````````

-In some cases when you're asking MUSCLE 3 to do something, things can go wrong.
+In some cases when you're asking MUSCLE3 to do something, things can go wrong.
 For example, receiving a message from a port does not work if the port is not
 connected (unless you passed a default message, see
 :f:func:`LIBMUSCLE_Instance_receive`).
 You cannot extract a real number from a